 In response to Jeffrey Burgess’s request to initiate the NEPA public planning process before making administrative decisions to permit grazing on a vacant allotment, where NEPA is needed because NEPA has not been completed or there have been significant changes since the previous NEPA was completed, the forest will complete NEPA and ensure compliance with other applicable laws prior to issuing a grazing permit.

-When the Tonto finalized their revised LMP in December 2023, however, their final decision didn’t mention this specific issue.
-Instead, it included a universal commitment that the National Environmental Policy Act (NEPA) public planning process would be “conducted in order for prohibitions or activities to be implemented.”
+But the Tonto ignored these instructions in their subsequent final decision for the LMP revision, issued in December, 2023.
+Instead, page 15 of the decision provided a universal commitment that the National Environmental Policy Act (NEPA) public planning process would be “conducted in order for prohibitions or activities to be implemented.”

 The Tonto’s eight long-vacant grazing allotments are listed in the table below, along with their most current livestock management documents.
-The most recent of their NEPA environmental assessments (EAs) were completed 39 years ago.
-Since then, there has obviously been many changes that render them obsolete.
+The most recent of their NEPA environmental assessments (EAs) were completed many years ago.
+There have been many changes since then that render them obsolete.

 Allotment | Wilderness | Decision Notice | Environmental Assessment (EA) | Allotment Management Plan (AMP) | Other |